Cast

 This high-octane Action/Comedy film balances spectacular sequences with character-driven moments.
 Unlike many films in the genre, Aces Go Places distinguishes itself through a unique visual style and creative action choreography.

-Director Eric Tsang brings their distinctive visual style to this film, continuing their exploration of themes seen in their previous works while adding new elements.
+Director Eric Tsang Chi-Wai brings their distinctive visual style to this film, continuing their exploration of themes seen in their previous works while adding new elements.
 Their approach to pacing and visual storytelling creates a viewing experience that rewards close attention.

 Released in 1982, the film exists within a cultural context that now offers viewers historical perspective on the social issues of that era.
 Its reception demonstrates the diverse reactions to its artistic choices and its place in cinema history.